soalaksks/moe-canberrasec/latest-happenings-and-announcements/announcements/_posts/2023-01-09-post-RELEASE OF 2022 GCE O LEVEL EXAMINATION RESULTS & 2023 JOINT ADMISSIONS EXERCISE ON 12 JAN 2023 2 PM.md

 ---
 **For 4E1, 4E2, 4E3, 4E4 and 5N1 students**

 You will be allowed to enter the school from 1.30pm onwards.
 Please be seated in the school hall by 1.45pm.
-Parents/guardians may accompany their child/ward to school to collect their results.
+Your parents/guardians may accompany you to school to collect your results.

 You are to report to school in half uniform (school PE t-shirt and school pants/skirt).
 Students are expected to be properly groomed in accordance to the school grooming standards.